Best Air Purifiers

 - In a dark room, the illuminating blue light is very distracting

-Honeywell designed their HPA300 with an activated carbon pre-filter that will capture gases, odors and VOCs floating around in the air.
-After this process, the HEPA filter kicks in and begins to remove 99.97 percent of all particles in the air as small as 0.3 microns.
+Honeywell designed their HPA300 with an activated carbon pre-filter that will capture gases, odors and VOCs floating around.
+After this process, the HEPA filter kicks in and begins to remove 99.97 percent of all particles as small as 0.3 microns.

 Besides the fact that there are four different programmable cleaning levels available, there is also an automatic shut-off timer from two, four, and eight hours.